A Spectral Confounder Adjustment for Spatial Regression with Multiple Exposures and Outcomes: Introduction

-Among the methods for spatial confounding, few studies include multiple treatments and multiple responses.
-Note that the terms ``treatment" and ``exposure" are used interchangeably, as different studies choose different words, but they play the same role in the models.
-For non-spatial approaches, \cite{zheng2023sensitivity} work with one treatment and \cite{kang2023sensitivity} deal with multiple treatments; both rely on factor models and use sensitivity analysis to bound the causal effects of unmeasured confounder for multiple outcomes. \cite{miao2023UC} use auxiliary variables--which are not causally associated with the response--and null treatments to find causal effects from multiple treatments when unmeasured confounders exist.
-For spatial data, \cite{marques2022mitigating} investigate a single covariate and multiple covariates in their use of Gaussian random field to reduce spatial confounding. \cite{Urdangarin2024simplified} extend the work of \cite{Dupont2022SpatialPlus}, who regress the covariates on the thin plate model, and the resulting residuals are used as the covariates while a penalty term for smoothness is included. \cite{Urdangarin2024simplified} find the spectral decomposition of the spatial precision matrix and express the covariate as linear combinations of eigenvectors corresponding to the eigenvalues that are assumed to be confounded.
-They implemented this simplified model in a multivariate case to jointly analyze the effect of sex ratio on two forms of crimes against women in Uttar Pradesh, India.
+Among the methods for spatial confounding, few studies include many-to-many relationships with multiple treatments and multiple responses.
+Note that the terms ``treatment'' and ``exposure'' are used interchangeably.
+For non-spatial approaches, \cite{zheng2023sensitivity} work with one treatment and \cite{kang2023sensitivity} deal with multiple treatments; both rely on factor models and use sensitivity analysis to bound the causal effects of unmeasured confounder for multiple outcomes. \cite{miao2023UC} use auxiliary variables---which are not causally associated with the response---and null treatments to find causal effects from multiple treatments when unmeasured confounders exist.
+For spatial data, \cite{marques2022mitigating} investigate a single response and multiple covariates in their use of Gaussian random field to reduce spatial confounding. \cite{Urdangarin2024simplified} extend the work of \cite{Dupont2022SpatialPlus}, who regress the covariates on the thin plate model, and the resulting residuals are used as the covariates while a penalty term for smoothness is included. \cite{Urdangarin2024simplified} find the spectral decomposition of the spatial precision matrix and express the covariate as linear combinations of eigenvectors from frequencies assumed confounded.